 Add this URL to your Eclipse Installation to reach this solution's update site.

-NEW - Angular 2 plugin with: content assist, TypeScript 2.0 support, real-time validation, formatting, debugging, and more.
+Now with Angular 4!
+Content assist, TypeScript 2.2 support, real-time validation, formatting, debugging, and more.

 Standalone version at Angular IDE.